How much do software developers make?

 Software developers build mobile apps, web apps, and video games.
 Core competencies include object-oriented programming, creating and managing databases, and unit testing.
 In-demand programming languages include Java, C#, and HTML.

-So, what do people in this dynamic, highly specialized and oftentimes demanding profession earn?
-The Bureau of Labor Statistics reports that the median annual wage for computer programmers in 2013 was $76,140; the best-paid programmers earned roughly $123,000.
+So, how much can people earn by joining this dynamic, specialized profession?
+The Bureau of Labor Statistics reports the median annual wage for software developers in 2018 was $105,590.
+And the highest-paid software developers earned $161,290 or more.

 Variations in Salary

 Salary expectations vary based on a software developer’s experience, the size of their organization, and location.
 For the latter, let’s consider median wages for Louisville, Kentucky, and Minneapolis, Minnesota.
 These are cities where The Software Guild teaches software development in coding bootcamps.
 BLS reports annual mean wages for software developers in Minnesota range from $96,750 to $110,460.
 Annual mean wages for software developers in Kentucky range from $84,300 to $86,300.